matteocervelli/adlimen-vscode-theme/README.md

 ## Installation

 1. Go to Extensions in VS Code (Ctrl+Shift+X)
-2. Search "Adlimette"
+2. Search "adlimen"
 3. Click on Install
-4. Go to File> Preferences> Color Theme and select the Adlimette theme
+4. Go to File> Preferences> Color Theme and select the Ad Limen theme

 ## Screenshots